gilbox/react-native-masked-view/react-native-masked-view/README.md

 ... then have a look at [these instructions](https://github.com/chirag04/react-native-dashed-border) and adjust accordingly.

+## demo

+The demo is included.
+Just clone this repo, open `MaskedViewDemo.xcodeproj` in xcode and click run.

 ## options

 - `maskImage`: File name of image asset added to Images.xcassets.